UBC-Geography/computing-resources/high-performance-computing/README.md

 - Rust (Alliance)

-## Containers on HPC
+## Containers on HPC / HTC

 - Use Cases:

-  - Running software that is not already included as an HPC module
+  - Running software that is not already included as a module on a HPC cluster or HTC node

   - Building runtime environments from existing projects and easily reproducing research